 Trend exploration and horizon scanning assist the water sector recognise and strategically respond to future threats and opportunities.
-KWR takes a trans-disciplinary approach and keeps a close eye on knowledge development in the field outside of the Netherlands.
+KWR explores new societal and technological developments, determines their impact on the water sector, conducts scenario studies and, working with the sector, develops the required response strategies.
 Research into trends and horizon scanning help the water sector in seeing issues from a broad perspective, processing information rapidly and applying it strategically.

 Using trends to exploit opportunities

-KWR signals and monitors trends and conducts futures studies.
-In our horizon scanning we draw on our national and international network of collaborators.
-We evaluate the implications of research outcomes for the water sector, offer planners insight into strategies, formulate research questions for research agenda setters, and develop scenarios and transition strategies.
+KWR helps the water sector in monitoring trends and by conducting futures studies.
+Thanks to an extensive national and international network, we are optimally equipped for thorough horizon scanning.
+We evaluate the implications of research outcomes for the water sector, offer planners insight into strategies, formulate research questions for research agenda setters, and develop scenarios and response strategies.
 All of this with a view to a water-wise future for our society.

-Our approach to the knowledge development process is a trans-disciplinary one, in which practical experience and science work hand-in-hand (e.g., through social learning and think-tank sessions).
+Our approach to knowledge development is a trans-disciplinary one, in which practical experience and science work hand-in-hand (e.g., through social learning and think-tank sessions).
 The translation of trends into opportunities and threats for the water sector takes place collaboratively and involves waterboards, water companies, knowledge institutions, advocacy groups and consultancies.
-Our research reaches beyond our own borders.
-We translate methods for strategic learning alliances for applications in a European context, to be used to establish a research agenda and develop policy that reflect society’s knowledge needs.
+Moreover, our research is cross-border: we translate methods for strategic learning alliances for applications in a European context.

 Research into trends and horizon scanning help the water sector in seeing issues from a broad perspective, processing information rapidly and applying it strategically.
-Effective response strategies provide direction to social developments in the watercycle.
-The understanding of the opportunities and threats that these developments bring with them supports decision-makers, agenda setters, researchers and developers in carrying out their work.
+Effective response strategies provide direction to social developments in the urban watercycle.
+The understanding of the opportunities and threats associated with these developments supports decision-makers, agenda setters, researchers and developers in defining a future-proof strategy.